rong360/cdc/doc/english.md

 the thread (helper-thread3) and keep heartbeat with etcd.

-The main purpose of service registration is to monitor the status of the cluster.
-Assuming that the program is interrupted abnormally or the server hangs up, after 60s, the registered key of etcd expires, so that the faulty machine can be accurately located and recovered quickly.
+The main purpose of service registration is to monitor the status of the cluster,the faulty machine can be accurately located and recovered quickly.

 #### Distributed lock

 In order to ensure high availability of the cdc service.
-By starting the cdc program on multiple servers at the same time, monitor the same slave library.
-Then introduce a distributed lock to ensure that only one instance is running at the same time.
+By starting the cdc program on multiple servers at the same time, monitor the same slave .
+Then introduce a distributed lock to ensure that only one instance is running at the same time,the others standby

 Specific to program operation

 1. Try to get distributed lock from etcd

-2. If successful, the connection to the slave is started and the binlog file stream event is obtained.
+2. If successful, the connection to the mysql started and the binlog file stream event is obtained.

-3. Failed to get, then the main thread waits 5 seconds and then goes back to step 1
+3. Failed to get, then the main thread waits 5 seconds and  goes back to step 1

 We uniquely identify a lock through the cluster + instance.
 The concept of clustering was introduced to be compatible with such scenarios: 2 instances are open at the same time to listen to the same slave (not recommended).
 The default cluster is master

 #### Save binlog file name and position